BUILDING A BRAND

 What do I mean?
 Agent logos are a big one.
 Agents want their own logo, and I understand why.
 But if your brand colors are red and blue and you want a lime green logo, it’s going to clash.
 If you insist on the lime green logo, your brochures will look weird.
 Then you’ll find yourself creating those, too.
 Add postcards, social posts, listing presentations, and website headers.
 Before you know it, your branding is totally disconneded and looks nothing like what it is supposed to for compliance purposes.
 Creating all of that custom marketing costs time and money.
 You’re probably also in violation of your ICA and/or the franchise agreement,, too.
 Honestly.
 Think before you go down that road.
 Whatever you create, follow proceedure to get it approved.
 To me, veering that far off course from a company brand tells me that you don’t value what they’re offering, or you don’t recognize the value that the company is providing.
 That’s an entirely different conversation.

 If you feel that you need a team logo and you are working within a franchise company, it’s best to work with a layout that isn’t color specific.
+I did a how-to post here on how to do it.
 It should work if it’s white on red, grey on blue, black on white, etc. That means that the design is about the design, and not about the colors.
 It should also have neutral fonts that are easy to read and that won’t clash with the most common branding font styles.
 A company agnostic agent logo is much easier to get approved through corporate channels it can move with you if you change companies later on.

 Custom brochures, print materials, and other common real estate branded items can be also created within a franchise or brokerage brand framework.
 If you’re working with a designer, provide them with samples of other company materials and have them build something similar but that suits your needs.
 Most franchise comanies have a branding guide, but if you have questions, ask your brokerage marketing director or franchise support team.
 They’re there to help you.
 Please make sure, again, that you’re complying with company approval requirements.